Last Updated on August 28, 2021 by Vasco Lourenço

 If you’re a musician or video creator, Content ID is a great alternative to make money on YouTube through unlicensed usage of your music.

-I wrote an article about how I earned $912 from YouTube ads without having a YouTube channel.
-You can check it here.
+Learn how I earned $912 from YouTube ads without having a YouTube channel.

 How to make money on YouTube FAQs